next-theme/theme-next-docs/source/docs/third-party-services/comments.md

       visitor: false # leancloud-counter-security is not supported for now.
 When visitor is set to be true, appid and appkey are recommended to be the same as leancloud_visitors' for counter compatibility.
 Article reading statistic https://valine.js.org/visitor.html
       comment_count: true # If false, comment count will only be displayed in post page, not in home page
       recordIP: false # Whether to record the commenter IP
-      serverURLs: # When the custom domain name is enabled, fill it in here (it will be detected automatically by default, no need to fill in)
     ```

 ### Changyan (China)